Israel Army Says To Strike Group Financing Hezbollah - UrduPoint

 "Al-Qard Al-Hassan is involved in financing Hezbollah's terrorist operations against Israel.
 Therefore, the IDF (military) has decided to target this terrorist infrastructure," army spokesman Avichay Adraee said in a statement on social media platform X.

-The US-sanctioned Al-Qard Al-Hassan is a financial firm linked to Hezbollah and designated by Saudi Arabia as a "terrorist" entity.
+The US-sanctioned Al-Qard Al-Hassan is a financial association linked to Hezbollah and designated by Saudi Arabia as a "terrorist" entity.

 Adraee called on people living near any "infrastructure" belonging to Al-Qard Al-Hassan association to evacuate immediately.